incidrthreat/HFCTF_Challs/2019/ICMPcap/README.md

 Narrative:
-    There is an unusually high amount of activity on a linux server.
+- There is an unusually high amount of activity on one of our Linux servers.
 Network analysis was cut down to these two hosts.
-Help us find the secure data pulled from the server.
+Help us find the leaked data.

 Notes to organizers:
-    Only give players the narrative above and the dataeverywhere.pcapng
+- Only give players the narrative above and the Between2Hosts.pcap

 Solve/walkthrough/guide:
     The pcap is a capture of FTP, SSH, and ICMP traffic.